Everyday borrower using a smartphone app with embedded finance and lending features

 Regulated By FDIC, OCC, Federal Reserve CFPB, state regulators, partner bank

-Disclosure Clarity Standardized (Truth in Lending Act) Inconsistent — varies by platform
+Disclosure Clarity Standardized (Truth in Lending Act) Inconsistent, varies by platform

 One key distinction is regulatory oversight.
 Traditional loans must comply with Regulation Z under the Truth in Lending Act (TILA), which mandates clear APR disclosure.
 Embedded products, particularly BNPL split-payment plans, have historically operated in a disclosure gray zone.
 The Federal Reserve and OCC have both signaled that clearer rules are coming.
-For context on how the digital lending rules are evolving, see our analysis of what changed in digital lending regulations in 2026.
+For context on how digital lending rules are evolving, see our analysis of what changed in digital lending regulations in 2026.

 Key Takeaway: Traditional bank loans require hard credit pulls and take up to 7 days to approve; embedded loans often decide in under 60 seconds using behavioral data.
 However, disclosure standards under the Federal Reserve’s consumer protection framework remain less uniform for embedded products.